 - ✔ Outfit to go home in – You never know what size will fit your newborn best, so it never hurts to bring a set of: newborn size AND size 0-3 m.
 You can also bring a preemie size (if you have any).
 (We used the newborn size for both of our babies that were around 9 – 9.5 lbs.
 The 0-3 m size was way too large for them at this point.)

 - ✔ Blanket – You’ll have blankets to use at the hospital (you can use your own as well), but it’s nice to have a blanket ready for the ride home to keep baby warm and cozy.

-✔ A car seat for when you go home
+- ✔ A car seat for when you go home

 Everything your baby needs during the hospital stay will be provided by the hospital.